Get a free quote 877-850-1231

 Where you store your motorcycle during the winter is just as important as how you prepare it.
 Choose a cool, dry place like a garage, basement, or storage unit that protects the bike from moisture and extreme temperature changes.

 If you don’t have access to indoor storage, consider renting a space or using a weatherproof shed.
 Make sure the bike is elevated off the ground to prevent moisture damage.
-Storing in a controlled environment, such as a storage unit, ensures that your bike remains in excellent condition until you’re ready to ride again.
+Storing it in a controlled environment, such as a storage unit to make sure that your bike remains in excellent condition until you’re ready to ride again.

 Storing a Dirty Bike